New Mexico Posts

 The Stanley Hotel (Estes Park, Colorado)

-As soon as you arrive at the idyllic driveway of this hotel, you will realise it inspired the hotel from Steven King’s The Shining.
-This extravagant building plays host to both the Stanley hotel ghost tour and ‘spirited rooms’, meaning you can have a real paranormal experience during your stay!
+As soon as you arrive at the idyllic driveway of The Stanley Hotel, you will realise it inspired the hotel from Steven King’s The Shining.
+This extravagant building plays host to both the Stanley Hotel ghost tour and ‘spirited rooms’, meaning you can have a real paranormal experience during your stay!
 Availability is limited in these rooms, so it’s best to pre-book these as early as you can to get a glimpse of the Stanley hotel ghost.

 If you can’t make it to stay overnight at the hotel, we highly recommend the Spirited Tour.
 This experience lasts around 60 minutes, and the night-time ambience adds to the spooky atmosphere.
 The knowledgeable storyteller takes you around the hotel itself and through the dark edges, leaving it the perfect place for a few scares this Halloween.